FREQUENTLY ASKED QUESTIONS

 When you're ready, consider taking workshops or longer courses to hone your writing skills.
 And getting a manuscript appraisal or mentorship is a great way to help develop a full-length book draft.

-I recently contributed my knowledge about writing and publishing to a book called How to be an Author: The Business of Being A Writer in Australia (Fremantle Press, 2021).
+I contributed my knowledge about writing and publishing to a book called How to be an Author: The Business of Being A Writer in Australia (Fremantle Press, 2021).
 It features insights from a wide range of published authors and the book's editors, Georgia Richter and Deborah Hunn.
 I strongly recommend it as a resource to aspiring and emerging writers.
-It is available here
+It is available here.

 Q: I see you have a literary agent.
 Can I send you my manuscript for you to forward on to her?